MaggieFero/CheatSheetSeries/cheatsheets/NPM_Security_Cheat_Sheet.md

 - As an authentication provider by default, it uses an htpasswd security, but also supports Gitlab, Bitbucket, LDAP.
 You can also use your own.
 - It’s easy to scale using a different storage provider.
 - If your project is based in Docker, using the official image is the best choice.
-- It enables really fast bootstrap for testing environments, and is handy for testing big mono-repos projects.
+- It enables really fast bootstrap for testing environments, and is handy for testing big mono-repo projects.

 ## 7) Responsibly disclose security vulnerabilities